MailTape/MailTape-v1/_posts/2018-12-30-Nadia-Struiwigh.md

   and electronic producer Nadia Struiwigh as she picks three meditative Sunday morning tunes.
 ---
-<p id="introduction">In this final episode of 2018, we are delighted to welcome Rotterdam-based DJ and electronic producer, [Nadia Struiwigh](https://www.nadiastruiwigh.com/), as she picks three meditative Sunday morning tunes.
+<p id="introduction">In this final episode of 2018, we are delighted to welcome Rotterdam-based DJ and electronic producer [Nadia Struiwigh](https://www.nadiastruiwigh.com/) as she picks three meditative Sunday morning tunes.
 <br><br>
 Her refined downtempo electronica takes you on a journey full of synthesised soundscapes that flirt with ambient techno.</p>